huiwenzhang/stable-baselines/docs/guide/checking_nan.rst

   val = a / b  # this will raise an exception and halt. print(val)

- Unfortunalty, most of the floating point operations are handled by Tensorflow and numpy, meaning you might get little to no warning when a invalid value occurs.
+ Unfortunately, most of the floating point operations are handled by Tensorflow and numpy, meaning you might get little to no warning when a invalid value occurs.

 Numpy parameters